tudelft3d/geogeeks/docs/linux/ssh.md

-# Connecting to a linux server with ssh
+# Connecting to a Linux server with ssh

 Due to security measures, you cannot connect directly with your password.
 Here is how to set this up on a UNIX-like system (`Linux` and `macOS`).